-- (1) If the owner disputes the liability to reimburse the tenant for repairs carried out under section 33 or 34 the owner may apply to the Court to determine the liability. - (2) An application is to be made within 14 days after receiving the documents under section 35. - (3) The only grounds on which liability may be disputed are as follows: - (a) that the owner was not notified of the need for repair; - (b) that the need for repair arose as a result of - (i) the fault of the tenant; or - (ii) a non-compliance of a provision of the residential tenancy agreement; - (c) that the tenant gave an authorisation to carry out repairs within the 24 hour period referred to in section 33(2) and the repairs were carried out in that period.
+If the owner disputes the liability to reimburse the tenant for repairs carried out under section 33 or 34 the owner may apply to the Court to determine the liability.

+5 s.
+36 Part 3 - Residential tenancy agreements (2 2) - plication is to be made within 14 days eceiving the documents under section 35.
+(3 3) The only grounds on which liability may be disputed are as follows: (a) that the owner was not notified of the need for repair; (b) that the need for repair arose as a result of $-$ (i) the fault of the tenant; or (ii) a non-compliance of a provision of the residential tenancy agreement; (c) that the tenant gave an authorisation to carry out repairs within the 24 hour period referred to in section 33(2) and the repairs were carried out in that period.
+(4 4) The Co ourt may order that the owner - (a) reimburse the tenant for the full amount or part of the amount as the Court considers appropriate; or

-- (4) The Court may order that the owner - (a) reimburse the tenant for the full amount or part of the amount as the Court considers appropriate; or - (b) is not liable to reimburse the tenant for any of the amount. - (5) This section does not apply to boarding premises.
+- (b) is not liable to reimburse the tenant for any of the amount. - (5) This section does not apply to boarding premises.